MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 Get-AppxPackageAutoUpdateSettings -ShowUpdateAvailability
 ```

-This will return the Auto Update  for all  Windows App that has been
+This will return the Auto Update settings for all  Windows Apps that have been
 installed.

 ## PARAMETERS